 Secondly, if a company initiates an active bidding process seeking to sell itself or to effect a business reorganisation involving a clear break-up of the company or, in response to a takeover proposal, a company abandons its long-term strategy and seeks an alternative transaction involving a break-up or sale of the company, directors have a duty to obtain the best value reasonably available for shareholders under the circumstances.

-Relatively recent Delaware case law suggests, however, that target companies can seek to reduce the level of scrutiny applied by Delaware courts to board decisions, irrespective of the use of defensive measures, a clear break-up or abrupt sale of the company or a conflict of interest, by obtaining shareholder approval by means of a fully-informed, disinterested and uncoerced shareholder vote (see 10.1 Frequency of Litigation, below for more detail.)
+Relatively recent Delaware case law suggests that target companies can seek to reduce the level of scrutiny applied by Delaware courts to board decisions, irrespective of the use of defensive measures, a clear break-up or abrupt sale of the company or a conflict of interest, by obtaining shareholder approval by means of a fully-informed, disinterested and uncoerced shareholder vote.

 A board considering a possible business combination transaction will generally engage outside legal and financial advisers and may also seek the advice of outside accountants and consultants.

 Directors are permitted to rely upon the advice of outside professionals (as well as internal management and other employees speaking within the scope of their expertise), and the receipt of robust advice from outside advisers is an important aspect of the discharge of a director’s fiduciary duties.
-Boards of target companies will almost always request that their financial adviser deliver a 'fairness opinion' to the company, which (if given) will opine that the consideration to be received by the target company’s shareholders is fair from a financial point of view.
+Boards of target companies will almost always request that their financial adviser deliver a "fairness opinion" to the company, which will opine that the consideration to be received by the target company’s shareholders is fair from a financial point of view.

-The use of defensive measures by US companies to defend themselves from hostile bids is generally permitted, subject to limitations imposed by directors’ fiduciary duties as described in 8.1 Principal Directors' Duties and 8.3 Business Judgement Rule, above.
-The applicable fiduciary duty standard of review will be governed by the substantive corporate law of the target’s state of incorporation.
+The use of defensive measures by US companies to defend themselves from hostile bids is generally permitted, subject to limitations imposed by directors’ fiduciary duties; see 8.1 Principal Directors' Duties and 8.3 Business Judgement Rule.
+The applicable fiduciary duty standard of review will be governed by the law of the target’s state of incorporation.